NAPS2 Command Line: Automate Your Scanning Workflow

 To begin using the NAPS2 Command Line tool, you first need to install NAPS2 on your system.
 Follow these simple steps to get started:

-1. Download NAPS2: Visit the NAPS2 website and download the software.
-Choose the appropriate installer for your system, such as the .exe installer for Windows.
+1. Download NAPS2: Visit the NAPS2 website and download and install naps2-v-4-7-2 Choose the appropriate installer for your system, such as the .exe installer for Windows.

 2. Installation: Run the downloaded installer and follow the on-screen instructions.
 Once the installation is complete, launch NAPS2.